 Because of the huge duties, air traffic control enjoys a very high salary, up to approximately $85,755, which is nearly 80% above the US national average salary.
 In addition, air traffic controllers are always taken care of, creating conditions for material and spiritual life and many opportunities for career development.
 Every year, air traffic controllers are allowed to attend professional training courses in the country and at training institutions in allied countries of the United States to improve their capacity and professional qualifications.

-In addition, there are a number of other rigorous physical, mental, mental, or intellectual requirements that need to be met.
-This is a difficult position, so there will be strict selection rounds to find the best and most suitable candidate.
+In addition, many other rigorous physical, mental, mental, or intellectual requirements need to be met.
+This is a difficult position, so there will be strict selection rounds to find the most suitable candidate.
 You can visit the official US Air Force website to learn more about the requirements to become an air traffic control specialist.

 6. Air Force Logistics Planners